Kennedy128/project-redo/README.md

 To access this application on your command line, you need to clone it git clone https://github.com/Kennedy128/django-redo.git

 # Known Bugs
-the first picture does not display detail but the rest are responsive.some pictures you can copy the link while others you cant.
+the first picture does not display detail but the rest are responsive.some pictures you can copy the link while others you cant same as the responsive.
 Contact kennedymbithi12@gmail.com for more info

 # Licence
 This project is under the MIT licence